meyermt/lexiflix/README.md

 ## Overview

-The goal of this application is to provide video content with subtitles (subtitles still on their way) where subtitles are written at the Lexical reading level of the viewer.
+The goal of this application is to provide video content with subtitles where subtitles are written at the Lexical reading level of the viewer.
+In test phase.

-**Note** Right now, as far as video content, this app only displays the finest/dumbest short pet videos from my YouTube account.

 ## General Use Case